Simple polyhedra homeomorphic to Reeb spaces of stable fold maps: Introduction.

+For a smooth map $c:X \rightarrow Y$, a {\it singular} point $p \in X$ is defined as a point such that the rank of the differential ${dc}_p$ there is smaller than $\min\{\dim X,\dim Y\}$.
+We call the set of all singular points of $c$ the {\it singular set} of $c$, denoted by $S(c)$. $c(S(c))$ is called the {\it singular value set} of $c$.
+The complementary set of the singular set of $c$ is the {\it regular value set} of $c$.
-\begin{Def} Let $M$ be an $m$-dimensional closed and smooth manifold and $N$ be an $n$-dimensional smooth manifold with no boundary with $m \geq n \geq 1$.
-A smooth map $f:M \rightarrow N$ is said to be a {\it fold} map if at each singular point $p$ $f$ is represented by the form

-for suitable coordinates and a suitable integer $0 \leq i(p) \leq \frac{m-n+1}{2}$. \end{Def} \begin{Prop} In Definition \ref{def:5}, for any singular point $p$ of $f$, $i(p)$ is unique and we can define the index of $p$ by the integer $i(p)$.
+\begin{Def} Let $M$ be an $m$-dimensional closed and smooth manifold and $N$ an $n$-dimensional smooth manifold with no boundary with $m \geq n \geq 1$.
+A smooth map $f:M \rightarrow N$ is said to be a {\it fold} map if at each singular point $p$ $f$ is represented by the form $(x_1,\cdots,x_m) \rightarrow (x_1,\cdots,x_{n-1},{\Sigma}_{j=n}^{m-i(p)} {x_j}^2-{\Sigma}_{m-i(p)+1}^{m} {x_j}^2)$ for suitable coordinates and a suitable integer $0 \leq i(p) \leq \frac{m-n+1}{2}$. \end{Def} \begin{Prop} In Definition \ref{def:5}, for any singular point $p$ of $f$, $i(p)$ is unique and we can define the {\rm index} of $p$ by the integer $i(p)$.
 The set of all singular points of a fixed index is a closed and smooth submanifold with no boundary and the dimension is $n-1$.
 The restriction of $f$ to this submanifold is a smooth immersion. \end{Prop} \begin{Def} In Definition \ref{def:5}, if the restriction $f {\mid}_{S(f)}$ to the singular set has normal crossings only as crossings, then $f$ is said to be {\it stable}. \end{Def} It is well-known that by a slight perturbation, a fold map is deformed to a stable one where the topology on the space of all smooth maps between the manifolds is the {\it Whitney $C^{\infty}$ topology}.
 For related systematic theory on singularities of differentiable maps, see \cite{golubitskyguillemin} for example.
-For fold maps, see as pioneering studies \cite{thom} and \cite{whitney} on so-called generic maps into the plane on smooth manifolds whose dimensions are greater than or equal to $2$. \cite{saeki} is one of pioneering studies on fold maps and (differential) topological properties of manifolds admitting such maps.
+For fold maps, see as pioneering studies \cite{thom, whitney} on so-called generic maps into ${\mathbb{R}}^2$ on smooth manifolds whose dimensions are greater than or equal to $2$. \cite{saeki} is one of pioneering studies on fold maps and (differential) topological properties of manifolds admitting such maps.

-\begin{Fact}[See \cite{kobayashisaeki} and \cite{shiota} for example.]
-Let $m > n \geq 1$ in Definition \ref{def:5}.
+\begin{Fact}[E.g. \cite{kobayashisaeki, shiota}] Let $m > n \geq 1$ in Definition \ref{def:5}.
 For a fold map $f$ there, $W_f$ is a polyhedron.
-Let $n=2$.
-For a fold map $f$ $W_f$ is a simple polyhedron.
-For a stable fold map $f$ such that $q_f {\mid}_{S(f)}$ is injective, or that $f$ is a so-called {\rm simple} fold map, $W_f$ is a simple polyhedron without vertices or {\rm a branched surface} in \cite{kitazawa5}. \end{Fact}
+In the case $n=2$, for a stable fold map $f$, $W_f$ is a simple polyhedron.
+In the case $n=2$, for a stable fold map $f$ such that $q_f {\mid}_{S(f)}$ is injective, or equivalently, a so-called {\rm simple} fold map $f$, $W_f$ is a simple polyhedron without vertices or a {\rm branched surface} in \cite{kitazawa5}. \end{Fact}